omahoito/definitions/deployment.md

 ODA ESB will connect to local appointment booking service.
 Connections to other EHR APIs might be required in the future.

-In the future ODA identity provider module might connect to local minimum context server.
+ODA Context Server module connects to local minimum context server.

+Outgoing connections to standard ports 80 and 443 are allowed by default.
+Connections to non-standard ports (eg. 8443) require firewall configuration on ODAs end.

 ### Connections from ODA to Internet